 RESEARCH + DEVELOPMENT

-During the yearlong residency I’m planning to keep learning new skills with Adobe software and apply this to the photo-based composite work I will be creating for my project.
+During the Artist Residency I’m planning to keep learning new skills with Adobe software and apply this to the photo-based composite work I will be creating for my project.
 I’m very interested in progressing to even more complex uses of video, time-lapse, animation, cinemagraph, and parallax effects in my work.
 Here are some examples of past work I have been experimenting with, adding motion and other time-based effects to really bring my images to life.

 Utilizing different video options for zooming / panning over time, bringing the viewer into the scene and revealing more details in my work.